Cross-Gender Communication in Cyberspace

 Not knowing anything about someone allows people to have conversations

-based on intellect alone (and English skills), without being influenced by
+based on intellect alone (and English skills), without being influenced

-whether the other person is attractive, or not; too old or too young; has
+whether the other person is attractive, or not; too old or too young;

 purple hair, or none; is in a wheelchair, or is obese.
-Some people who have
+Some people who

-been prejudiced against because of the way they look, or their gender, find
+been prejudiced against because of the way they look, or their gender,

 the physical anonymity of computer mediated communication (CMC) liberating,